 - Rh-negative red blood cells: Safe for people with Rh-negative or Rh-positive red blood cells

-Note: The U.S. blood supply is among the safest in the world, according to the CDC (U.S. Centers for Disease Control and Prevention).
+The U.S. blood supply is among the safest in the world, according to the U.S. Centers for Disease Control and Prevention (CDC).
 Blood collected in the U.S. is checked carefully for diseases like HIV (the virus that causes AIDS) and hepatitis.
 Any blood and blood products that have these diseases are safely discarded and are not used.
-At this time, the risk of getting an infection in the United States through getting a blood transfusion or blood products is extremely low.
+The risk of getting an infection in the United States through getting a blood transfusion or blood products is extremely low.

 Negative side effects of blood transfusion therapy are uncommon.
 Blood banks, hospitals, and health-care providers take many precautions to minimize risks before each blood transfusion.
 This involves many levels of testing, including: